yourlabs/ryzom/README.md

 What to do next?

-Documentation for sure.
+OK/ Documentation for sure.
+OK/ Automatic websocket reconnection and page reloading on success

-Plus a tutorial
+A tutorial

 Authentication:
   - Without authentication and user specific filtering, it will remain a toy, a nice toy, but just a toy